TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

+CMD-I           This  Help Instruction Information CMD-F           Search for text in display windows CMD-O           Copy all outputs to Clipboard
+CMD-G           Requests the JVM to run Garbage Collection....
-CMD-I           This  Help Instruction Information CMD-F           Search for text in display windows CMD-O           Copy all outputs to Clipboard CMD-SHIFT-U     Examine an object's raw data - enter the Object's UUID CMD-SHIFT-+     Unlock Toolbox (Contact Author for password and usage) - (Might be CMD-SHIFT-= on some keyboards)
+CMD-SHIFT-U     Examine an object's raw data - enter the Object's UUID to find in the dataset CMD-SHIFT-+     Unlock Toolbox (Contact Author for password and usage) - (Might be CMD-SHIFT-= on some keyboards)

 Toolbox also installs three new Extensions Menu options (first two: select register transactions before running):